Patient education: Kidney stones in adults (Beyond the Basics)

 If the stone does not pass — Stones larger than 9 or 10 millimeters rarely pass on their own and generally require a procedure to break up or remove the stone.
 Some smaller stones also do not pass.
 Several procedures are available.

 Shock wave lithotripsy (SWL) — Lithotripsy is a reasonable treatment option in many patients who need help passing a stone.
 Lithotripsy is particularly good for stones 1 cm or less in the kidney and upper ureter.
-Lithotripsy is not effective for treating large or hard stones.
+Shock wave lithotripsy is not effective for treating large or hard stones.
 You may require medication to make you sleepy and reduce pain during lithotripsy treatment, although this depends upon the type of lithotripsy equipment used.

 Lithotripsy is performed by directing high-energy shock waves toward the stone.
 These sound waves pass through the skin and bodily tissues and release energy at the stone surface.
 This energy causes the stone to break into fragments that can be more easily passed in the urine.

 Percutaneous nephrolithotomy (PNL) — Extremely large or complex stones, or large stones resistant to shock wave lithotripsy, may require a minimally invasive surgical procedure to remove the stone.
 In this procedure, a small endoscopic instrument is passed through the skin (percutaneously) of the back into the kidney to remove the stone.

 Ureteroscopy — Ureteroscopy is a common endoscopic procedure that uses a thin scope, which is passed through the urethra and bladder, into the ureter and kidney.
 This endoscope allows the urologist to see the stone and remove it, or to break up the stone into smaller pieces that can pass more easily.
 Ureteroscopy is often used to remove stones blocking the ureter, and sometimes for small stones in the kidney.